Buying a home is one of the most significant financial decisions you'll ever make. At…

 While 20% of the purchase price is ideal, many first-time buyers save less.
 However, a larger down payment can reduce your interest rate and monthly mortgage payment.
 Additionally, a 20% or greater down payment signals to sellers that youโre a lower-risk buyer, making your offer more attractive in a competitive market. - Overlooking first-time homebuyer programs:

 There are countless grants and assistance programs available, which can offer substantial help with your down payment or closing costs.
-Take the time to research local and state government programs or ask your loan officer about what you might qualify for. - Letting emotions drive your decisions
+Take the time to research local and state government programs or ask your loan officer about what you might qualify for. - Letting emotions drive your decisions:

 Itโs easy to fall in love with a home, but what you want and what you can afford may not align.
 Remember, this is a long-term investment, and affordability goes beyond the initial purchaseโyouโll also need to maintain and care for the home in the years to come.